alpingencer/SiteBuilder/README.md

 ## Wiki

-As it is still very early days for SiteBuilder, the wiki has not been set up yet.
+As it is still very early days for Eufony, the wiki has not been set up yet.

 ## License

-The SiteBuilder framework is open-sourced software licensed under the [GNU Lesser General Public License](LICENSE.md).
+The Eufony framework is open-sourced software licensed under the [GNU Lesser General Public License](LICENSE.md).